gosquared/hyacinth/README.md

-  var key = 'API:limits:' + req.userID;   // Create a key that is associated with the API user var cost = 10;                          // This could be set dependent on the endpoint route var poolMax = 250;                      // The number of tokens for the user var fillInterval = 100;                 // How often a token is added to the bucket
+  var key = 'API:limits:' + req.userID;   // Create a key that is associated with the API user var cost = 10;                          // This could be set dependent on the endpoint route var poolMax = 250;                      // The number of tokens for the user var fillInterval = 100;                 // How often a token is added to the bucket (milliseconds)

   // This config will allow an average 10 requests per second
   // and bursts of 25 requests with a full token bucket